 Finally, if you book a cruise and the price drops, contact the cruise or your travel agent.
 They will often give you the difference as an onboard credit.

-As Chris from Orlando Chris states “There are so many ships now, prices are at an all time low.”
+As Chris from Chris Cruises states, “There are so many ships now, prices are at an all-time low.”
 Now is a great time to go on a cruise.

 What about your flight?
 Don’t book your flight with the cruise — book it separately.
 Check out this guide to finding a cheap flight to lower that cost.

-Avoid the restaurants — On most cruise ships these days, there are specialty restaurants that you can book for an added cost.
+Tip 4: Avoid the restaurants — On most cruise ships these days, there are specialty restaurants that you can book for an added cost.
 Some are à la carte, some charge a set fee.
 (The sushi restaurant I tried on the Oasis of the Seas was à la carte.)
-The food in the dining areas, the buffets, and the other shops – they are just as good and less costly.
 Avoid these specialty restaurants.
+The food in the dining areas, the buffets, and the other shops is just as good and less costly.
 (If you do decide to book, doing so before you board can generally save you 25%.
-Doug also suggests looking for dining packages as they work out cheaper, too.)
+Doug also suggests looking for dining packages, as they work out cheaper, too.)

-Limit your drinking – 6 dollar beers and 10 dollar mixed drinks can really add up.
+Tip 5: Limit your drinking — $6 beers and $10 mixed drinks can really add up.
 Enjoy fun in the sun while sober and skip spending a ridiculous amount of money on booze.
 I was amazed at how quickly my alcohol bill added up after just a few days of wine with dinner and a couple of piña coladas while sitting by the pool.

-Bring your own supplies — Cruise companies will let you can bring one case of your own water, soda, and beer, as well as a bottle of wine onto the ship.
+Tip 6: Bring your own supplies — Cruise companies will let you bring one case of your own water, soda, and beer, as well as a bottle of wine onto the ship.

-Bring extra booze — If you do want to drink hard liquor while on board, get Rum Runners.
-These handy little bags allow you to pour alcohol into them and, because there are no air bubbles, escape the x-ray machine.
-You need to be sneaky but if you’re smart, you can smuggle your own alcohol on board and avoid paying for high priced drinks.
+Tip 7: Bring extra booze — If you do want to drink hard liquor while on board, get Rum Runners.
+These handy little bags allow you to pour alcohol into them and — because there are no air bubbles — escape the X-ray machine.
+You need to be sneaky, but if you’re smart, you can smuggle your own alcohol on board and avoid paying for high-priced drinks.

-Just remember that the boat will leave without you so give yourself enough time to get back.
+Tip 10: Just remember that the boat will leave without you, so give yourself enough time to get back.
 Doug Parker recommends the company Shore Excursions Group whose activities are 30% cheaper and offers a guarantee that it will get you back to the boat in time.

 And remember if you do spend money on a cruise, by using the booking tips from the previous section, you should be able to get a free onboard credit that will cover some of your costs!

-Follow the tips above, cruise cheap, and enjoy a relaxing vacation without breaking the bank.
+Follow the tips above, get a cheap cruise, and enjoy a relaxing vacation without breaking the bank.